bhdicaire/Cisco88xxSetup/README.md

 So you got your hands on a [Cisco IP Phone 88xx Series with Multiplatform Firmware](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-8800-series/datasheet-c78-738030.pdf) and now you want to get it up and running encrypted voice call with your favorite Voice-over-IP (VoIP) Service Provider.

-A Cisco IP Phone such as the [8861 (part # CP-8861-3PCC-K9= )](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-8800-series/datasheet-c78-731668.pdf) supports Session Initiation Protocol (SIP) with Third-Party Call Control Setup.
+A Cisco IP Phone such as the [8861 aka part# CP-8861-3PCC-K9= ](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-8800-series/datasheet-c78-731668.pdf) supports Session Initiation Protocol (SIP) with Third-Party Call Control Setup!
 It's a *great* phone with a ~~difficult~~ setup.

 My objective is to document my configuration for encrypted calls with [VoIP.ms](https://VoIP.ms).
 Feel free to fork, and customize it for your IP telephony ecosystem.